So, in this video...

 If you think about this, if you are short, someone going against the trend.

 Clearly, the profit potential when your short is much smaller:

-This is why I always say if you want to look for high probability trading setup, you want to look for a favorable risk to reward the trade.
+This is why I always say if you want to look for high probability trading setups, you want to look for a favorable risk to reward on the trade.

 Usually, when you see that the meat of the move, it's larger compared to you taking a counter-trend trade.

 A trendline can help you identify the right direction of the trend.

 That's the first thing I want to share with you.